- 17th June 2020

 Client: World Bank

-We worked with the World Bank, supported by the ACP-EU Natural Disaster Risk Reduction programme, to carry out this Technical Assistance to support the Government of Suriname.
+We worked with the World Bank, supported by the ACP-EU Natural Disaster Risk Reduction programme, to carry out the technical assistance project to support the Government of Suriname.
 The main objective was to develop coastal management policies and interventions that will address coastal flooding, erosion and climate change hazards in a sustainable and adaptive manner.

 Suriname is one of the most vulnerable countries in the world to the impacts of sea-level rise.
 Most of the population lives within a few metres above mean sea level, making coastal communities particularly susceptible to erosion and flooding.
 The muddy coastline of Suriname is also highly dynamic and transient due to the influence of the Amazon, adding additional complexity in terms of how to manage risks.
 While mangroves, which can help to mitigate flooding and erosion, exist along the coastline, these are under increasing threat from development and pollution.